cloudflare/utahfs/README.md

    user has server-like hardware on their LAN (Rasberry Pi / Intel NUC), this can be used to coordinate multiple users operating in the same archive.
-It can also dramatically improve the performance of uploads, because a user can upload large amounts already-encrypted data to the server over the fast local network, and let the server take over the much slower upload the the cloud provider.
+It can also dramatically improve the performance of uploads, because a user can upload large amounts of already-encrypted data to the server over the fast local network, and let the server take over the much slower upload to the cloud provider.
-4. **Archive Mode.** The client can be configured to guard reject deleting or overwriting existing files, while still allowing new files to be created and old files to be moved around.
-This can help protect against accidental data loss.
+4. **Archive Mode.** The client can be configured to guard against deleting or overwriting existing files, while still allowing new files to be created and old files to be moved around.
+This helps protect against accidental data loss.